ryotsu/ueberauth_dropbox/README.md

 ## Calling

-Depending on the configured url you can initial the request through:
+Depending on the configured url you can initialize the request through:

     /auth/dropbox